alaprisk/ToDo_App/README5.md

 Optional: Custom List View establishment to display additional attributes & stylizing the items<br>
 Optional: Added support for displaying completion due dates for items<br>
 Optional: Implemented AlertDialog to confirm the deletion of task.<br>
-Optional: Implemented Timer to remind User of the tasks pending for 'Today' & Snooze notification option using AlertDialog<br>
-          for High Priority task which is having deadline as 'Today'.
+Optional: Implemented Timer to remind User of the tasks pending for 'Today' & Snooze notification option using AlertDialog for High Priority task which is having deadline as 'Today'.

 <br>
 Notes:<br>